 Bonuses.
-Historically, annual incentive compensation has been paid to executives and other employees of HomeTrust Bank from an incentive compensation pool based on the adjusted pre-tax income of HomeTrust Bank.
-In determining the amount of adjusted pre-tax income to be allocated to the incentive compensation pool, the PCP Committee, subject to the approval of the HomeTrust Bank board of directors, has taken into account the overall strength of HomeTrust Bank's financial performance.
+Historically, annual incentive compensation has been paid to executives and other employees of HomeTrust Bank from an incentive compensation pool based on the adjusted pre-tax income to be allocated to the incentive compensation pool, the PCP Committee, subject to the approval of the HomeTrust Bank board of directors, has taken into account the overall strength of HomeTrust Bank's financial performance.
 The bonuses, if any, awarded to Messrs.
 Broadwell and Stonestreet from this pool have been set by the PCP Committee, after giving consideration to bank performance and individual performance, subject to approval by the board of directors.
 The bonuses, if any, awarded to the other executive officers have been awarded from the pool in amounts determined by Messrs.
 Broadwell and Stonestreet, after giving consideration to bank performance and individual performance.
 For fiscal 2011, in light of HomeTrust Bank's financial performance, no bonuses were awarded to Messrs.
 Broadwell or Stonestreet.
 Bonuses of \$45,000, \$35,000 and \$35,000 were awarded for fiscal 2011 to Messrs.
 VunCannon, Sellinger and Abbitt, respectively, in recognition of their individual contributions, including their respective increased responsibilities and workloads during fiscal 2011 relating to the systems conversions of Cherryville Federal Bank and Industrial Federal Bank to HomeTrust Bank.